raksoq/Flask-prometheus-grafana/README.md

-## Example on how to use Prometheus and Grafana to monitor a Flask API application and K8S cluster metrics
+## Example on how to use Prometheus and Grafana to monitor a Flask API

 ### Docker compose setup: